utPLSQL/utPLSQL/docs/userguide/annotations.md

 ```
 ```
 Tests for a package
-  Description of tesed behavior [.005 sec]
+  Description of tested behavior [.005 sec]

 Finished in .006828 seconds
 1 tests, 0 failed, 0 errored, 0 disabled, 0 warning(s)